Welcome Message from the Dean

 Some of you may be joining us straight from high school; others have done some previous post-secondary work or education and still others will be coming to baccalaureate nursing from a practical nursing background.
 The School offers a four year Bachelor of Science in nursing, a two and a half year compressed program open to students with previous university education and a five semester program for students who have completed the PN to BScN Bridge at George Brown College.

 Our educational units and programs have the maximum accreditation awarded by the Canadian Association of Schools of Nursing as well as approval by the College of Nurses of Ontario.
 Our strategic direction has been to: 1) continually raise the standards for clinical excellence and practice-ready nurses and 2) become a network of excellence for nursing and social justice.
-This year will be developing a new strategic plan and strategic directions for 2020 to 2024.

-Dr. Kirsten Woodend, RN, MSc, PhD
+Dr. JoAnne MacDonald, RN, PhD

 Dean, Trent/Fleming School of Nursing